Screen Against North Korea Sanctions

 Under the amendment, non-US entities that are owned or controlled by US firms are prohibited from carrying out transactions with the government of North Korea or any person subject to North Korea sanctions.
 The measure is similar to US sanctions imposed on Iran and applies to any persons that directly apply US sanctions to their non-US subsidiaries.

-The amendments bring the definition of “luxury goods” used in US’ Sanctions on North Korea in line with the definition used by the UNSC.
+The amendments align the US’s definition of “luxury goods” in its sanctions on North Korea with the UNSC’s.
 The amendment also clarifies that items approved for import and export to North Korea by the UN are not included in the definition of ”luxury goods.”

 North Korea sanctions violations may result in financial penalties of up to $250,000 or two times the amount of the offending transaction (whichever is greater).
 Similarly, criminal convictions following sanctions violations may result in financial penalties of up to $1 million and prison terms of up to 20 years.
-Criminal penalties apply to persons that directly violate, or conspire to violate, sanctions or those who aid or abet the commission of a sanction violation.
+Criminal penalties apply to persons who directly violate or conspire to violate sanctions or those who aid or abet the commission of a sanction violation.

 Screen against the world’s only dynamic global database of Sanctions and Watchlists, PEPs and Adverse Media.